Jodoshi/alx-system_engineering-devops/README.md

-The repository is for shell basics
+This readme is for Shell, init files, variables and expansions activity